stella-yc/spiderdayblog-2020/pages/home.md

 imageSecondary: static/img/jumping-spider-hi.jpeg
 imageSecondaryAlt: A jumping spider peeking out from under a leaf
 ---
 Hi!
 I'm Sebastian Alejandro Echeverri.
 I am a scientist, science communicator, and wildlife photographer.

+And I'm thrilled to announce that I am the co-host of the new [BBC Earth Podcast](https://www.bbcearth.com/podcast)!

 My mission is to spark curiosity in the natural world, and make science (and spiders!) more accessible, inclusive, and joyful for people of all ages and backgrounds.